 Calories burned per minute = (2.1) + ((1.96)/1.6)) * (0.029) * (60)

 Calories burned per minute = (2.1) + (1.225) * (0.029) * (60)

 3.325 x 0.029 = 0.096425

 This means that someone of your height and weight will typically burn 5.8 calories per minute when walking on a level surface at a speed of 1.4m/s or 3.1mph.
 A standard formula accounting for weight alone would give you an estimated figure of 4 calories burned per minute.

-Whilst the formula can’t account for gradient or fitness levels, scientists claim it is much more accurate than the algorithms typically used by calorie burn ‘calculators’, treadmills and fitness apps.
+While the formula can’t account for gradient or fitness levels, scientists claim it is much more accurate than the algorithms typically used by calorie-burn calculators, treadmills and fitness apps.